geerteltink/geert.elt.ink/cksx00le30oi0n1s140vp1cew.md

 ## Getting started

+> Update (2021-08-01): for Windows 10 version 2004 and higher, there is now a single command to install it which should make this easier.
+The process to set up WSL was previously too complicated, involving turning on multiple settings and installing multiple packages.
+>
+> Now you can open a command prompt window with admin privileges and run `wsl --install`.
+>
+> To find distros run `wsl --list --online` and to install one you can run `wsl --install -d <DistroName>`.

 There is a downside for trying it right now.
 You need Windows 10 build 18917 or higher.
 This means you have to subscribe to the *fast ring* or download a [Windows Insider ISO](https://insider.windows.com/en-us/getting-started/).
 Once you have Windows 10 18917+ installed, we can start with WSL 2 itself.

-## Enable the 'Virtual Machine Platform' and WSL components

 Open PowerShell as an Administrator and start the installation: